 - Right to question automated decision making (eg for the purpose of profiling)

-We will accommodate your wishes in line with your rights under GDPR as long as it is not contravened by any other relevant associated regulations.
+We will accommodate your wishes in line with your rights under UK GDPR as long as it is not contravened by any other relevant associated regulations.

 Information collected through our website